-Sweden weden ection Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD H370 Causes damage to organs H371 May cause damage to organs H372 Causes damage to organs H373 May cause damage to organs Toxic by aspiration (Asp tox 1) re H304 May be fatal if swallowed If the calculation of user exposur mal" use exceeds the AOEL (Acc The products are formulated as of with particularly low risk are cor The products are packed in conta risk of spillage and misuse (unless The environmental risk assessme "normal" use Pack size and concentration are ta tility or the unborn child fed children L, 2; STOT RE 1, 2) requiring hazard state ans quiring hazard statement and enters airways; unless they have che (without protective clothing) in or aftertable Operator Exposure Level) oncentrates and require dilution befor cerned) niners or are to be spread using contain low-risk substances are concerned) nt shows no or only a small margin to unknown to account in allocating to an autorisation class 3 products (non-profession) ement illdproof packaging er application in "nor- e use (unless products ers which pose a special unacceptable effects in horisation class.
-Keml to use can only be accepted if the cals Agency, particularly low risk is products formulated as concentrates the are of particularly low risk.
-According defined as follows: ce is considered too low for an ADI, Aff to the Swedish Chemi- - The product is not harmful to be according to Regulation (EU) no 54 SPe 8 Dangerous to bees es such that labelling as SPe 8 has been 17/2011: considered necessary
+Sweden Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD mal" use exceeds the AOEL (Acce- The products are formulated as of with particularly low risk are contained.
+The products are packed in containing of spillage and misuse (unless - The environmental risk assessmental use) Pack size and concentration are ta niners or are to be spread using contain low-risk substances are concerned) nt shows no or only a small margin to u ken into account in allocating to an aut risation class 3 products (non-profession e use (unless products ers which pose a special inacceptable effects in horisation class.
+Keml to use can only be accepted if the cals Agency, particularly low risk is - The toxicity of the active substantined. ce is considered too low for an ADI, Aff to the Swedish Chemi- RD or AOEL to be deter- = iteria for the following classification ac cording to Regulation Environmental hazards, except H412 Harmful to aquatic life with H413 May cause long lasting har Health hazards, except H315 Causes skin irritation

-Sweden Sweden
+Sweden

 Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD

-- The product does not fulfil the cr (EC) No 1272/2008: iteria for the following classification acco ording to Regulation

-Classification for physical hazards

-Environmental hazards, except H412 Harmful to aquatic life with H413 May cause long lasting har = = =

-Health hazards, except H315 Causes skin irritation H319 Causes serious eye irritation EUH208 'Contains (name of sensit. ising substance).
-May produce an allergio reaction'.
+H319 Causes serious eye irritation EUH208 'Contains (name of sensition) ising substance).
+May produce an allergi c reaction'.

 Phys.
-Chem. properties and NO
+Chem. properties and anal. method NO

-anal. method

 Toxicology SE does not automatically require uct is sprayed.
-Please see Appendi a vertebrate study on acute inhalation to x VIII. oxicity when the prod-
+Please see Appendi a vertebrate study on acute inhalation t oxicity when the prod-

 Residues NO

 Efficacy NO

-Fate and behav- iour
+Fate and behaviour NO

 Ecotoxicology NO